Skip to main content

 Mem: The Hebrew Letter Meaning Water and the Many Faces of Faith

-The name Mary —rooted in the Hebrew Miriam —is often translated as bitterness , beloved , or even rebellion .
+The name Mary —rooted in the Hebrew Miriam —is often translated as bitterness (see Naomi and Ruth) , beloved , or even rebellion .
 These meanings seem contradictory at first glance, but they form a coherent and transformative arc when viewed through the teachings of Neville Goddard.
 In the Old Testament, Miriam —the sister of Moses—is a strong and vocal figure.
 She sings deliverance songs and later questions Moses’ unique spiritual authority.
 For this, she is struck with leprosy, separated, and only later restored.
 Miriam is not punished for wickedness, but for daring to assert a voice equal to revelation .
-Her “rebellion” is symbolic of the subconscious will challenging surface mind authority , demanding acknowledgement in the unfolding of divine law.
-Now, moving forward to the New Testament, we encounter Mary Magdalene , a key figure described as having seven devils cast out.
-In Neville’s language, these "devils" represent the rebellious and distorted states of mind that mirror Miriam's ...
+Her “rebellion” is symbolic of the subconscious habit challenging surface mind authority.
+Now, moving forward to the New Testament, we encounter Mary Magdalene , a key woman described as having seven devils cast out .
+In Neville’s language, these "devils" represent the rebellious and distorted states of mind that mirror Miriam's earlier resistance.
+The casting out...

 At first glance, the New Testament seems curiously crowded with women named Mary.
-There’s Mary, the mother of Jesus; Mary Magdalene, the devoted follower; Mary of Bethany, the contemplative sister of Lazarus—and others still.
+There’s Mary, the mother of Jesus; Mary Magdalene , the devoted follower; Mary of Bethany , the Mary contemplative sister of Lazarus —and others still.
 Why this repetition?
 Most historians explain it away as a popular name of the time.
-But through the symbolic understanding shared in Neville Goddard’s teachings, the recurrence of “Mary” carries far greater meaning.
-Each Mary is a revelation of the subconscious—the fertile, faithful ground of creation.
-"Mary" represents the beloved aspect of mind that receives and responds to the Word—that is, to imagination.
+But through the symbolic understanding shared in Neville Goddard’s teachings, the recurrence of “Mary” carries greater meaning.
+Each Mary is an expression of the woman first defined ind in Genesis .
+"Mary" represents the beloved aspect of mind that receives and responds to the Word—that is, to imagination .
 Though they appear in different roles, the Marys are not separate characters, but different functions of one creative principle.
 Three Faces of the Faithful Subconscious Mary, the mother of Jesus : the subconscious as womb—receiving the idea and bringing forth manifestation without question or effort.
-Mary Magdalene : the redeemed subconscious...
+Mary Magdalene : the redeemed subconscious—once poss...